Hunt the Wumpus: Legacy

 Multiple versions of Hunt the Wumpus were created and distributed after the game's release.
 Yob made Wumpus 2 and Wumpus 3, beginning immediately after finishing the original game, with Wumpus 2 adding different cave arrangements and Wumpus 3 adding more hazards.
 The source code for Wumpus 2 was published in Creative Computing and republished in The Best of Creative Computing 2 (1977), along with a description of Wumpus 3.
 The PCC announced in the same November 1973 newsletter issue as it discussed the original game that a version from them titled Super Wumpus would be available soon, and listed it in its order catalog in its January 1974 issue under both that name and Wumpus 3.
 In 1978, a book titled Superwumpus, by Jack Emmerichs, was published containing source code for both BASIC and assembly language versions of his unrelated version of Hunt the Wumpus.

 In addition to the original BASIC games, versions of Hunt the Wumpus have been created for numerous other systems.
 Yob had seen or heard of versions in several languages, such as IBM RPG and Fortran, by 1975.
 A version in C, written in November 1973 by Ken Thompson, creator of the Unix operating system, was released in 1974; a later C version can still be found in the bsdgames package on modern BSD and Linux operating systems.
-In 1978, Danny Hillis, working as a summer intern on the TMS9918 graphics chip, wrote a graphical version of the game as a demonstration with the pattern of caves displayed as a torus instead of a dodecahedron, which was later published as a commercial game for the TI-99/4A.
+Kevin Kenney wrote a graphical commercial version for the TI-99/4A published in 1981.
 In 1981, a version was released for the HP-41C calculator.